 A fall Aurora experience in the North is just as wonderful and awe-inspiring as one under our winter Northern Lights.
 The Northern Lights never actually leave the skies above the Northwest Territories, but the summer’s Midnight Sun prevents us from seeing them against the bright sky.
 When the night begins to stay dark come August, you can see the world’s best Aurora dancing above the lakes of the Northwest Territories, filling the sky from horizon to horizon with the most powerful Northern Lights displays.

 What makes the fall Aurora so different from an iconic winter Aurora experience are the things to do while you watch the Northern Lights.
-In the fall, you can see the Northern Lights while taking a boat tour beneath the Lights as the colours dance on the water.
+In the fall, you can see the Northern Lights while taking a boat tour beneath the Aurora as the colours dance on the water.
 Or imagine fishing, hiking or camping in a territorial or National Park as the brightest Northern Lights in the world wriggle overhead.
-And of course, imagine basking in a sleeping bag atop a stately outcrop, or kicking back around a crackling campfire, and enjoying summer's balmy warmth as the heavens put on a show that will leave you in wondrous silence.
+And of course, nothing beats basking in a sleeping bag on the timeless rocks of the Canadian Shield or kicking back around a crackling campfire to enjoy summer's balmy warmth as the Aurora puts on a show that will leave you in wondrous silence.

 Most Aurora tour operators and Aurora lodges begin their tours again for the fall Aurora season.
 Whether you’re out Aurora hunting for just one night or enjoying everything the territory has to offer at a remote lodge, these packages provide next-level comfort and hospitality for the best Northern Lights viewing experience.
 Enjoy authentic Northern cuisine cooked over a fire right in front of you, hear shared traditional knowledge from Indigenous storytellers, or take a relaxing hot tub soak on the patio of an all-inclusive Aurora lodge.
 All this while your gaze scans for the sudden dancing ribbons of the Northern Lights.